RamejaAyush/Front-End/README.md

 ![updated](https://github.com/RamejaAyush/Front-End/blob/HTML/Media/2_upStr.png?raw=true)

-If you noticed !doctype html and Meta tags then yours eyes are great.
+If you noticed !doctype html and Meta tags then your 👀 are great.

 So, <!DOCTYPE html> is just for declaration that you are using HTML5.